fbpx

 Overview

-The Edward Novitski Prize recognizes creativity and intellectual ingenuity in the solution of problems in genetics research.
-The prize honors scientific experimental work—either a single experimental accomplishment or a body of work.
+The Edward Novitski Prize, established in 2008, recognizes creativity and intellectual ingenuity in the solution of problems in genetics research.
+The prize honors scientific experimental work—either a single experimental accomplishment or a body of work—including the experimental design and execution involved in genetic scientific discovery.

 The Novitski family and GSA established the prize to honor the memory of Edward Novitski (1918-2006), a Drosophila geneticist and lifelong GSA member who specialized in chromosome mechanics and elucidating meiosis through the construction of modified chromosomes.
 Novitski was a student of Alfred Sturtevant, himself a student of Thomas Hunt Morgan.
 He was educated at Purdue University and Caltech and was a faculty member at the University of Missouri, Oak Ridge National Laboratory, and the University of Oregon.
 He mentored Larry Sandler and Dan Lindsley among other Drosophila geneticists.
 Novitski led by example, tackling difficult problems using innovative experimental approaches throughout his career.